Tell a Friend

 Thai Language

-If you are coming to Koh Chang or any part of Thailand on holiday and you don't have much time to learn many words or phrases.
-We have compiled a useful list for you to use while you are on your holiday.
-To make a request or greeting sound more polite, male people should add "khrap" to the end of a sentence and female "kaa".
+If you are coming to Koh Chang or any part of Thailand on holiday.
+We have compiled a useful list of words and phrases for you to use while you are here.
+To make a request or greeting sound more polite.
+A male person should add the word "khrap" and female the word "kaa" to the end of a sentence.

 Greetings